suiramdev/whatsApp-clone/README.md

 # WHAT'S APP CLONE
-A communication tool such as What's APP in ReactJS on web.
+A communication tool such as What's App with ReactJS and Firebase on web.
 [Preview](https://suiramdev.github.io/whatsapp_clone)

 ## Built With